What can be treated using acupuncture?

 I’m pregnant.
 Can I have acupuncture?

 Yes!
-Many pregnant women are excited to find out about an effective, safe and drug-free way of treating their pregnancy-related symptoms, or any other new or continuing issues they may be having.
+Many pregnant people are excited to discover an effective, safe and drug-free way of treating their pregnancy-related symptoms, or any other new or continuing issues they may be having.
 Acupuncture can provide relief from sciatica, carpal tunnel syndrome, symphysis pubis pain, nausea, fatigue, low back pain and hip pain.
+There’s an excellent labour preparation protocol for the last 4 – 5 weeks of pregnancy to encourage cervical ripening and promote an efficient labour.
+It’s also a lovely time to incorporate some restful self-care to prepare body and mind for the big event.

 Do the needles hurt?